Choosing Private Hearing Aids

 Outside The Ear

-Modern devices which sit outside the ear can be split into tow categories.
+Modern devices which sit outside the ear can be split into two categories.
 The first, Receiver-In-The-Ear (RITE), or Receiver-in-Canal (RIC) has the microphone and the mini-computer in a small device which sits behind the ear.
-From there, a thin almost invisible tube containing a wire, connects to a tiny loudspeaker (typically called a receiver in hearing device language).
-This receiver is usually fitted into a soft dome which fits into the ear canal.
+From there, a thin, almost invisible tube containing a wire connects to a tiny loudspeaker (typically called a receiver in hearing device language).
+This receiver is typically fitted into a soft dome that fits snugly into the ear canal.

-These devise are usually small, discreet and have Bluetooth connectivity, allowing for smartphone, PC and a wide range of streaming options directly to the devices.
+These devices are usually small, discreet, and have Bluetooth connectivity, allowing for direct connection to smartphones, PCs, and a wide range of streaming options.

-Behind-The-Ear (BTE) devices look quite similar to RITE devices.
-The key difference is that the loudspeaker or receiver is housed in the device and the sound travels down a narrow tube which connects to either a soft dome or a more personalised earmould.
+Behind-The-Ear (BTE) devices look pretty similar to RITE devices.
+The key difference is that the loudspeaker or receiver is housed in the device, and the sound travels down a narrow tube which connects to either a soft dome or a more personalised earmould.
 These also have Bluetooth connectivity.

 Inside The Ear

-There are a few different styles of hearing aids that fit in the ear.
+Several styles of hearing aids fit in the ear.

-The first is an ITE (In-the-Ear) device which usually can not only fit quite severe hearing losses, but also can have Bluetooth connectivity and features similar to the out of ear devices.
+The first is an ITE (In-the-Ear) device, which can not only fit quite severe hearing losses, but also offers Bluetooth connectivity and features similar to those of out-of-ear devices.

-These can fill the whole of the concha (full shell) or can be smaller (half shell).
+These can fill the entire concha (full shell) or can be smaller (half shell).

 Completely-in-Canal (CIC) devices sit almost invisibly in the ear canal.
-They are usually used for people with mild-moderate losses and can have a number of different sound processing strategies set up.
-They can’t connect to devices, however if you have a mild-moderate hearing loss, you may not need Bluetooth connectivity.
+They are typically used for individuals with mild to moderate hearing losses and can have multiple sound processing strategies set up.
+They can’t connect to devices; however, if you have a mild to moderate hearing loss, you may not need Bluetooth connectivity.
 They are very discreet and offer a very natural sound quality, given their position in the ear canal.

 Finally, Invisible-in-Canal (IIC) devices offer the most discreet device available.
-Typically for mild-moderate losses, they offer excellent sound quality without visibility.
+Typically for mild to moderate losses, they offer excellent sound quality without visibility.

 Functionality of hearing devices

-There are a number of functions that modern, digital hearing devices can provide.
+Modern digital hearing devices offer a range of functions.
 The physical size of the device will limit the options available.

-Directional microphones: these are designed to detect sounds coming from in front of the listener, while reducing sounds from other directions.
-They are used to improve speech understanding in noise.
+Directional microphones are designed to detect sounds coming from the front of the listener while reducing sounds from other directions.
+They are used to enhance speech understanding in noisy environments.

 Telecoils: telecoils can be used anywhere there is an induction loop system, or with telecoil-compatible telephones for improved sound.
 They are often used in theatres, banks etc.

-Wireless connectivity: many modern hearing aids can now wirelessly connect to Bluetooth compatible devices, such as mobile phones, televisions and music players.
-These allow for the audio signal to be transmitted directly into hearing aids to improve listening.
+Wireless connectivity: many modern hearing aids can now wirelessly connect to Bluetooth-compatible devices, such as mobile phones, televisions and music players.
+These allow the audio signal to be transmitted directly into hearing aids, improving listening.

 Remote control: some hearing aids can be controlled with a remote control to adjust it without the need to touch the aid for more discreet adjustments.
 Apps on smartphones often act as remote controls.

 Programs: most hearing aids can provide different programs or ‘settings’ which the user can choose from.
 For example, a program can be set up to provide optimal listening to music.
-This would give an enriched sound quality compared to the default setting, which is typically set up to improve understanding speech.
+This would provide an enhanced sound quality compared to the default setting, which is typically configured to improve speech understanding.

 Listening in noise: hearing can be difficult in noisy environments, even with hearing aids.
-Many digital devices have powerful signal processing strategies that are constantly monitoring the listening environment and making changes to how the sound is processed.
+Many digital devices employ powerful signal processing strategies that constantly monitor the listening environment and adjust the sound processing accordingly.

 Lifestyle

 More challenging lifestyles require more function.
 Less challenging lifestyles may allow for more discreet devices.
-The size and shape of your ears, whether you produce excessive earwax, these all are important factors.
+The size and shape of your ears, as well as whether you produce excessive earwax, are all critical factors.

 Relationship

 Ultimately, the decision arrived at should be a shared one.
-With detailed listening from your audiologist, alongside careful questioning, the choice of hearing aids made will have a significant impact on your sucess with them.
-Investing in your hearing is a signifcant step, and one that requires trust and honesty.
-Choosing your audiologist carefully is as important as the choice of devices.
-Unfortunately a lot of the bigger hearing aid providers are driven more by the performance of their audiologists rather than the outcomes of their clients.
+With detailed listening from your audiologist, alongside careful questioning, the choice of hearing aids made will have a significant impact on your success with them.
+Investing in your hearing is a significant step that requires trust and honesty.
+Choosing your audiologist carefully is just as important as selecting the right devices.
+Unfortunately, many of the larger hearing aid providers are driven more by the performance of their audiologists rather than the outcomes for their clients.
 They often offer ‘free’ hearing tests as a way to get clients through their doors.

-Look at the qualifications of your audiologist and check their reviews.
+Review the qualifications of your audiologist and check their online reviews.
 As with most things in life, exceptional service isn’t always guaranteed.

 What our clients say.